-Macular degeneration, often called AMD (for age-related macular degeneration), is the leading cause of vision loss in Americans over age 50, but treatment may slow its progress or even improve vision.
-If you live or work in the Reading PA area, schedule an appointment with the specialists at Eye Consultants of Pennsylvania to discuss your options.
+Macular degeneration, often called AMD (for age-related macular degeneration), is the leading cause of vision loss in Americans over age 50, but treatment may slow its progress.
+If you live or work in the Reading PA area, schedule an appointment with the AMD specialists at Eye Consultants of Pennsylvania to discuss your options.

 Eye Consultants of Pennsylvania provides state-of-the-art AMD care in Berks County, Schuylkill County, and throughout southeastern Pennsylvania, using the latest techniques and treatments.
 All of our doctors are board certified by the American Board of Ophthalmology and continually update their skills and knowledge to offer patients the latest advancements in eye care.

-Dr. Malloy and Dr. Cusick have vast experience in the most current treatments of retinal disorders, including macular degeneration, macular edema, retinal detachment, diabetic retinopathy, and other complex retinal conditions.
+Dr. Malloy, Dr. Cusick and Dr. Traband have vast experience in the most current treatments of retinal disorders, including macular degeneration, macular edema, retinal detachment, diabetic retinopathy, and other complex retinal conditions.

 How AMD Damages Vision

 The retina is a very thin tissue that lines the back of the eye and sends visual signals to the brain.
 A tiny area in the middle of the retina is called the macula.
 The macula consists of millions of light-sensing cells that help to produce central vision.

 There are two forms of AMD: